cfengine/documentation/reference/promise-types/files.markdown

 #### search_owners

+**Description**: List of acceptable user names or ids for the file, or regexes to match

+A list of anchored regular expressions any of which must match the entire userid.

 **Type**: `slist`

 **Allowed input range**: (arbitrary string)

-**Description**: List of acceptable user names or ids for the file, or regexes to match

 **Example**: